Neural Network Forecast of the Sunspot Butterfly Diagram: Results

 \subsection{The Dataset}

-The dataset used is available freely in \cite{butterfly} and is exactly the same used in \cite{covas2016}, in part to make sure we can do a comparison between the model presented here, i.e.\ a neural network forecast, against the model in \cite{covas2016}, which was a non-linear embedding model.
+The dataset used is available freely in \cite{butterfly} and is exactly the same used in \cite{covas2016}, in part to make sure we can do a comparison between the model presented here, \textit{i.e.}\ a neural network forecast, against the model in \cite{covas2016}, which was a non-linear embedding model.
 We refer the reader to that article for finer details of the dataset.
-To summarize here, the data is a latitude/time set of sunspot areas, covering 142 years.
-The training set used the first 1646 temporal latitudinal vectors and the test set is made of the remaining 242 time latitudinal vectors.
+To summarize here, the data is a latitude and time set of sunspot areas, covering 142 years.
+The base training set used the first 1646 temporal latitudinal values and the base test set is made of the remaining 242 time latitudinal values.